 To demonstrate how Voucherify handles products and product-based promotions, let’s take the example of a product family; let’s say you sell MacBook Air, assuming that they come in 2 versions (11 and 13 inches), you should have 2 separate Stock Keeping Units (SKU) and the structure looks as follows:

 So now let’s see how to model it in practice.

 The first step is to create the product entities in Voucherify.
 As usual, you can do this either through the user interface or programmatically.
 Let’s go for the former.

 Go to the Products view and run the manager.
 After typing in the name of the product in the first section, you need to introduce attributes that differentiate product variants.
 In our case, there’s only one - the diagonal of the screen.

 In the 2nd and the last step, you just need to add the concrete variants (called SKUs in Voucherify).
 To do so, “edit” the MacBookAir product entity and add two sub-items.

 Alright, so the product has been created!
 It’s got a unique identifier and so have SKUs.
 Now we can model a coupon campaign which uses product and SKUs as the validation rule.

-That’s it!
-After you submit the wizard, every time a shopper tries to use the coupon from this campaign, Voucherify checks if there's a 13-inch MacBook Air item in the cart.
+After you submit the creator, every time a shopper tries to use the coupon from this campaign, Voucherify checks if there's a 13-inch MacBook Air item in the cart.
 If so, the redemption is marked as successful, otherwise it fails and you see it in the redemptions report: